 Residential Treatment for Alcoholism, Drug Addiction, and Trauma

-At Sabino Recovery’s residential treatment program you will find a place of great emotional safety – safety to work on the trauma, alcohol addiction, drug addiction, anxiety, and depression that have held you in its grip.
+At Sabino Recovery's residential treatment program you will find a place of great emotional safety – safety to work on trauma, addiction, anxiety, depression, and any other maladaptive coping mechanisms that have held you in it's grip.

-This healing place is shaped by the professionalism and caring of our staff and sustained by the absolute and complete focus on the needs our residents.
-We are passionate about delivering the best clinical therapies and highest ethical environment for your healing and recovery.Learn More About Our Approach
+Our healing environment is shaped by the professionalism and caring of our empathetic and experienced staff, and sustained by the absolute and complete focus on the needs of our residents.
+We are passionate about delivering evidenced based clinical therapies in the highest ethical environment for each individual's healing and recovery.Learn More About Our Approach

 What We Treat